 The Five Spot

-Hoodoo workers like to use the Five Spot, one dab in each corner of a petition paper (a paper you write a spell request on) and one dab in the center.
+Hoodoo workers like to use the Five Spot.
+This is when, you put one dab in each corner of a petition paper.
+Then, one dab in the center.
 It’s a different system and so the number 5 is not as troublesome here.
 Remember, there are exceptions to every rule… even that rule.

-You typically feed a Mojo Bag with a conjure oil.
-After you put in your herbs, roots, petition paper and you tie it off, feed it a little oil in its “mouth” where you tied it shut.
+Dab it a little oil in its “mouth” where you tie it shut.
 Tie them tight, so they don’t open up again.
-Only feed a Mojo Hand once per day at most, once a week at least.
+Only feed a Mojo Hand once a week at least, once per day at most.

 There are lots of other things you can do with oils but those are some of the basics.
 Happy Elemental Water conjuring!